FishlandicFishy/lexicring/dict/skibidi.md

 "You're so skibidi, you're so Fanum tax."

-2. [n, v] Committing exactly five counts of tax fraud.
+2. [n, v] Committing exactly five counts of tax fraud, as quoted from Google AI.[^1]

 Example: